 Dr. Casiano is very active in NIH-funded programs that seek to eliminate health disparities and increase diversity among biomedical and physician scientists who graduate from LLU.
 As Director of the CHDMM's Research, Education and Training Core program, he coordinates programs that provide biomedical research and educational opportunities for students belonging to underrepresented, disadvantaged, or health disparities populations, and who are attending local high schools, national colleges or universities, or medical school.
 Programs include the Apprenticeship Bridge to College (ABC), the Undergraduate Training Program (UTP), and the Medical Training Program (MTP).
 He also serves as associate director of the PhD educational and research training program NIH/NIGMS-LLU Initiative for Maximizing Student Development (IMSD).
 Dr. Casiano has been the recipient of the LLU Association of Latin American Students Award for Outstanding Leadership and Support of Minority Students and the Principles of Diversity.

 Dr. Casiano is actively working at the national level to increase diversity in biomedical research and eliminate cancer health disparities.
 During the past several years he has been an active member of the Minorities in Cancer Research Council of the American Association for Cancer Research (AACR-MICR), serving as council chair, co-chair of the Minority Scholar Award in Cancer Research committee, co-chair and organizer of the 2005 AACR-MICR Forum on Health Disparities, and member of the AACR Cancer Health Disparities Think Tank, the AACR Science Education Committee, and the AACR-MICR Jane C. Wright Lectureship Committee.
 He serves as a faculty mentor in the various educational programs organized by the AACR-MICR.
-In 2008, he received the AACR-MICR Award in Recognition of Service and Commitment to Promoting the Professional Development and Achievements of Minority Scientists in Cancer Research.
+In 2008, he received the AACR-MICR Award in Recognition of Service and Commitment to Promoting the Professional Development and Achievements of Minority Scientists in Cancer Research

 Dr. Casiano's professional career has also led him to serve in an advisory role for various national and international agencies organizations, including the NIGMS-IMSD study section, the NIGMS MBRS-SCORE study section, the NCI U54 study section, the Department of Defense Prostate Cancer Research Program-Cell Biology study section, the Howard Hughes Predoctoral Fellowship Program of the National Research Council, the Canadian Institutes of Health, the National Fund for Scientific Research of Belgium, the Catholic University of Leuven, the Italian Cariplo Foundation-Scientific Research in Biomedicine, and the Dresden Symposium of Autoantibodies.
 He has been a peer reviewer for numerous biomedical journals, and serves as section editor of the journal Autoimmunity Highlights.
 He has been invited speaker at universities and scientific meetings in the United States, Mexico, Jamaica, Puerto Rico, Brazil, Germany, Belgium, Ireland, and the Netherlands.

-Recent Publications (selected from a total of 62, including 12 book chapters)
+Selected Publications (selected from a total of 62, including 12 book chapters)

 - Almaguel FG, Liu JW, Pacheco FJ, De Leon D, Casiano CA, De Leon M (2010).
 Lipotoxicity-mediated cell dysfunction and death involve lysosomal membrane permeabilization and cathepsin L activity.
 Brain Research 1318:133-143.